-Mount Doug Park is a mountain and forested park near Victoria’s Gordon Head neighbourhood.
+Mount Douglas Park is a mountain and forested park near Victoria’s Gordon Head neighbourhood.
 It features hiking trails, a rocky beach and beautiful views.

 This article contains information about the following topics:

-Commonly referred to as Mount Doug, this park has hiking trails to explore, beautiful lookouts and a beach.
+Commonly referred to as Mount Doug, but now PKOLS, this park has hiking trails to explore, beautiful lookouts and a beach.
 From the top you can see the entire Greater Victoria area and in the distance is the Olympic Mountain range in Washington state.

 Mount Doug Park has many reasons why people go there but arguably the main ones are its hiking trails and views.
 With over 20 kilometres of trails, there are different levels for a variety of hikers.